dulatello08/cpu-v01/README.md

 > Docs Home: [DOCS_INDEX.md](DOCS_INDEX.md)

 NeoCore16x32 is a dual-issue, in-order CPU written in SystemVerilog.
-It is built to be understandable, testable, and surprisingly fast for a small FPGA-friendly core.
+It is built to be understandable, testable, and fast enough to punch above its area class on FPGA.

 ## What It Is